 Yes, microfilm is available for viewing during the times that the library is open.
 Click here for Library Hours.
 Copies from the microfilm cost .15 per copy with a LibraSense card (available at the library checkout desk) or .20 per copy for cash (microfilm can be viewed only at the Central Library).

-I need a great deal of research done, and I find it difficult to order just three index items per day.
-I also need someone to check other resources for me and find information on a number of ancestors who lived in the Rochester area.
+I need a great deal of research done, and need someone to check other resources for me and find information on a number of ancestors who lived in the Rochester area.
 Is there a form I can fill out to have the library do this research for me?

 Library staff are not able to undertake in-depth research for you.
 They can check general indexes and let you know whether names appear.
 However, if you need a great deal of information, and are unable to come to the library in person, you may need to hire a local researcher to assist you.
 The library does not recommend any one researcher, but you can call the Local History Division at (585) 428-8370 for a list of local persons who have asked to be included in our list of researchers.